With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 Pluckley Village, Kent

-Pluckley village in Kent, England was recently crowned the most haunted village in the country.
+Pluckley village in Kent, England, was recently crowned the most haunted town in the country.

-The village is home to a plethora of ghosts, including a highwayman who was hanged in the village, a school headmaster who died in a fire, and a farmer who drowned in a nearby pond.
+The village is home to many ghosts, including a highwayman hanged in the town, a school headmaster who died in a fire, and a farmer who drowned in a nearby pond.

-Residents have also reported seeing the apparition of a nun in the grounds of a local church and strange lights have been seen on the main road into the village.
+Residents have also reported seeing the apparition of a nun on the grounds of a local church and strange lights on the main road into the village.

 Address: Pluckley, TN27